What Can I do if My Business is Failing?

 Turning around a struggling business is never easy.
 It is not impossible, however, if some of the following points are explored.

-(1) You need total visibility of your company’s finances – ensure your accountant is giving you accurate, current information.
+- Ensure you have total visibility of your company’s finances -and your accountant is giving you accurate, current information.

 No one wants to see businesses go insolvent unnecessarily.
 As such there are a number of options available both through HMRC, and via insolvency practitioners such as ourselves.They include the following: